Bionic Writer

 For your own use case:

-On whatever topic, idea or subject you’re thinking or writing about—ask chatGPT to give you something that contradicts the dominant narrative and for thought-provoking content that challenges assumptions.
+On whatever topic, idea or subject you’re thinking or writing about—ask ChatGPT to give you something that contradicts the dominant narrative and for thought-provoking content that challenges assumptions.

 Another example, asking for new angles, the uncommon and novel: